raspberrypilearning/recruiting-volunteers/en/step_4.md

 --- /collapse ---

-### Current volunteers, sponsors or venue staff asked to recruit others
+#### Current volunteers, sponsors or venue staff asked to recruit others

+Ask others involved in or connected to the club to reach out to people they know who might be interested in volunteering with your Dojo.

 --- task ---